-After the 2016 Kaikoura Earthquake, we coordinated data requirements to enable the effective capture of aerial photography, LiDAR and bathymetry.
-This work included Waka Kotahi New Zealand Transport Agency, GNS Science, Environment Canterbury and Marlborough District Council.
+After the 2016 Kaikōura earthquake, we coordinated data requirements to enable the effective capture of aerial photography, LiDAR and bathymetry.
+This work included Waka Kotahi New Zealand Transport Agency, GNS Science, Environment Canterbury, and Marlborough District Council.

-Twelve datasets play a critical role in decision-making in emergency management risk reduction, readiness, response and recovery, as well as responding to climate change.
+National key datasets play a critical role in decision-making in emergency management risk reduction, readiness, response and recovery, as well as responding to climate change.

 Work is underway to make sure the data is accessible and available to support emergency management.

 In addition to improving the key datasets, Toitū Te Whenua staff are available during and after emergencies to coordinate the collection and supply of:

 - aerial photography

 - LiDAR elevation data